Diosix hypervisor

 Control the emulator console

 The emulator runs in a non-graphical terminal mode.
-The hypervisor routes debug and diagnostic logging to the serial port, which it also uses to provide interactive console access to guest Virtual Machines (VMs).
-QEMU displays this serial interface directly in your terminal, allowing you to interact with the guest once it boots.
+The hypervisor routes debug and diagnostic logging to the serial port, which it also uses to provide interactive console access to Root and guest VMs.
+QEMU displays this serial interface directly in your terminal, allowing you to interact with VMs once they boot.

-To control the QEMU process, use the standard emulator escape sequences.
+To control the QEMU process, use standard escape sequences.
 Press Ctrl-a followed by x to terminate the emulator.
-Press Ctrl-a followed by c to enter the QEMU monitor shell, which lets you inspect registers and query hardware state; press Ctrl-a followed by c again to return to the hypervisor console.
+Press Ctrl-a followed by c to enter the QEMU monitor shell to inspect registers and query hardware state.
+Press Ctrl-a followed by c again to return to the hypervisor console.

 ./scripts/build.sh run -Dsystem=qemu-virt-pmp